 If a hold has been placed on my student record, what is the process for removing it?

 Students who receive a hold on their records must comply with vaccination recording requirements and either upload their vaccination records or seek an exemption by visiting the myUOHealth portal.
 Once you have completed the vaccination recording process, the hold on your account will be removed as soon as possible.
-For inquiries regarding holds, contact the registrar’s office at 541-346-2935 or by visiting the Office of the Registrar website.

 Employee Vaccination Requirement Questions

 Who is required to complete the COVID-19 vaccination requirement form?
+Who are considered federal contractors?

 I work fully remotely; am I required to complete this process?

-If I was vaccinated at a UO-hosted vaccination clinic, such as Autzen Stadium or Matthew Knight Arena), am I still required to complete this process?
+If I was vaccinated at a UO-hosted vaccination clinic, such as Autzen Stadium or Matthew Knight Arena, am I still required to complete this process?

 Yes.
 Regardless of where you received your COVID-19 vaccination, you are required to complete the process.